-Whilst we had to pause as our society came to terms with the COVID-19 pandemic, The ARC Acting Studio is now firmly back for the remainder of its third year of operation.
+The ARC Acting Studio commences its 4th year of operation in early Februrary 2021.
 Applying the best principles of COVID-safe behaviour, The ARC Studio engages in the fundamental awareness of each human being as a specific soul on a journey.
 We celebrate diversity and individuality and unlock the raw essence of each person, each actor and each being in a safe and supportive way whilst developing techniques and ways of performance that are suitable for stage, screen and new media.

 Unlock your potential through an acting craft that has a lineage that stretches back to the great masters but also looks forward into new ways of being.

 From the later methodologies of uber wunderkind Stanislavsky, the visionary beliefs of Vakhtangov and Michael Chekhov, The ARC Acting Studio at its various levels offers you the opportunity to develop your own personal craft or performance technique.

 Explore the concept of "isness": a personal authenticity and a way of being in the now, of a real internal connection and presence that is both personal, playful, performative and incredibly joyous.

-In a world that is still dealing with Covid19, The Curator's ARC Acting Workshops offer adults a covid safe opportunity to engage in developing your personal voice, creativity, confidence and self-awareness through dynamic acting and performance workshops in a place of personal respect, adventure and self-esteem.
+In a world that is still dealing with COVID-19, ARC Acting Workshops offer adults a covid safe opportunity to engage in developing your personal voice, creativity, confidence and self-awareness through dynamic acting and performance workshops in a place of personal respect, adventure and self-esteem.